FOSProject/speedy/SPECIFICATION.md

 Languages are useful if a database needs to determine the particular language of a text document, for example.
 The format is very similar to describing the language of the actual Speedy document, except it's not placed at the top.

         language: !nld;

+### Files

+The location of files can be just a string, but to make it easier for programs to seek out, there is a way to specify that they are file locations.
+Start the value with a forward slash (/), before the name and extension of the file.
+Spaces in the file name are dealt with using a backslash (\\).

+        file1: /file.txt;
+        file2: /long\ file\ name.speedy;

+Currently, only files in the same directory as the Speedy file are supported.
+This is to ensure maximum compatibility with all operating systems.

 ## Nested data